v4iv/theleakycauldronblog/src/pages/blog/formik-and-yup-with-netlify-forms-for-react-apps.md

 export default ContactForm
 ```

+You might noticed that we have also added a flag for Send Message Button to be disabled while submitting.
+This is to prevent unwanted behaviour.

 This is a basic Contact form with fields for Name, Email & Message.
 Next we setup validation using Yup.